LiliVargha/Labour-Income_YL/README.md

 [Download FIGURE 4](https://github.com/LiliVargha/Labour-Income_YL/blob/main/YLbygenderCluster.jpg)
 [Download FIGURE 5](https://github.com/LiliVargha/Labour-Income_YL/blob/main/YLbygenderVizCLUSTER.jpg)

 Labour income in National Transfer Accounts includes wages, most of mixed income, as well as all types of labour-related taxes.
 The values are averages calculated using National Accounts, administrative and survey data in the different countries for ages 0-90+.
 The values at each age are normalized using the average total labour income of age 30-49.
 Data is from 2009-2016, the most recent country estimations.
 Clustering is done using a data driven way: using Ward's clustering.
-For more details on this see the presentation and the replication file.
+Countries in the first cluster are on the bottom of the figure.
+For more details on the clustering see the presentation and the replication file.
 For more details on the data see documentation of the data sources.

 ## Other versions of visualizing Labour Income (YL) age profiles